Amazon molly: Reproduction

 In nature, the Amazon molly typically mates with a male from one of four different species, either P. latipinna, P. mexicana, P. latipunctata, or occasionally P. sphenops.
-One other male that could possibly exist in the Amazon molly's natural range that could induce parthenogenesis in Amazon molly females is the triploid Amazon molly males.
+One other male that could possibly exist in the Amazon molly's natural range that could induce parthenogenesis in Amazon molly females is the triploid Amazon molly male.
 These triploid males are very rare in nature and are not necessary in the reproduction of the species, which is why the species is considered to be all female.

 Since the male's sperm is not contributing to the genetic makeup of the offspring, it may seem non-beneficial for males of closely related species to participate in mating with the Amazon molly, though research shows that females of other species, such as the Atlantic molly, are trend conscious and are more likely to mate with a male of their species if they see that male mate with an Amazon molly.
 Therefore, the Amazon molly can only live in habitats that are also occupied by a species of male that will reproduce with them.

 The Amazon molly reaches sexual maturity one to six months after birth, and typically has a brood between 60 and 100 fry (young) being delivered every 30–40 days.
 This lends itself to a large potential for population growth as long as host males are present.
 The wide variability in maturity dates and brood sizes is a result of genetic heritage, varying temperatures, and food availability.
 They become sexually mature faster and produce larger broods in warm (approximately 27 C) water that provides an overabundance of food.

 The Amazon molly has been reproducing asexually for about 100,000-200,000 years.
 This is about 500,000 generations of Amazon molly.
 Asexual lineages typically go extinct after 10,000-100,000 generations.
 There is research being done to determine how the Amazon molly has not gone extinct or developed a Muller's ratchet of mutations.
 Researchers believe the answer is in the genome of the Amazon molly, yet more research must be done to determine this.

 P. formosa is a hybrid species and P. mexicana is one of the parental species.
 Its other progenitor is most likely an extant, as yet undescribed, subspecies of P. latipinna or an extinct ancestor of P. latipinna.

+Relationship to humans

+The Amazon molly is regularly used in scientific research, particularly in the fields of biology, genetics, and evolutionary science.
+This is largely due to the all-female, unisexual nature of the species as well as its unique means of asexual reproduction.
+It is also an easy fish to maintain in captivity, making it an ideal subject to keep in a laboratory setting.